iyifr/h4/README.md

 If you find a bug or have an idea for a new feature, please [open an issue](https://github.com/iyifr/h4/issues/new) or submit a pull request.

+### First Contribution
+A good first PR would be helping me improve the test coverage of this library.
+Or adding one of the utilities listed [here](https://h3.unjs.io/utils).

 ## Code of Conduct.

-Everyone is welcome here!
-Good vibes only.
 Show respect and consideration for others when creating issues and contributing to the library.
+Only good vibes!